 The start of a new year is a great time to check basic cooking techniques – even those as basic as frying an egg.
-I eat eggs quite often and my favorite method, until recently, was scrambling.
-While I’ll always love scrambled eggs, and think I’ve mastered that cooking method, I’ve found them less conducive to constructing a meal.
+I eat eggs quite often, and my favorite method, until recently, was scrambling.
+While I’ll always love scrambled eggs and think I’ve mastered that cooking method, I’ve found them less conducive to constructing a meal.

 But fried eggs are another story.
 You can put a fried egg on almost anything – even just a piece of toast – and find yourself with a pretty satisfying meal.
 I mean, if Buzzfeed says so, it must be true, right?

-The problem was that my fried eggs were inconsistent and that’s exactly why I avoided making them.
-Sometimes they were overcooked and nearly burnt while other times I’d find them partly raw.
-And I’m not sure what the issue was, because after consulting several cookbooks, it turns out that everyone has their favorite method for achieving the “perfect” fried egg.
+The problem was that my fried eggs were inconsistent, and that’s exactly why I avoided making them.
+Sometimes they were overcooked and nearly burnt, while other times, I’d find them partly raw.
+And I’m not sure what the issue was because after consulting several cookbooks, it turns out that everyone has their favorite method for achieving the “perfect” fried egg.

-Turns out that you can make a decent fried egg either with butter or oil.
+It turns out that you can make a decent fried egg either with butter or oil.
 High heat or low.
 Preheating the pan or using a cool pan.
 Yikes.
 Too many options!

 Luckily, after several successful repetitions, I found a method that works for me in Jamie Oliver’s Food Revolution.
 I’ve also found this technique referred to as the Spanish method for frying an egg.
 It’s a gentle cooking method done in oil that results in a soft, silky egg that I’ll be so bold as to say is perfect.
-If you’ve found yourself disappointed with how your fried eggs are turning out, I say give this a try.
+If you’ve found yourself disappointed with how your fried eggs turn out, I say give this a try.

 Crack your eggs into the pan.
-As the oil heats your eggs will slowly start to cook.
-You don’t want to oil to be popping, so if this happens quickly lower the heat.
+As the oil heats, your eggs will slowly start to cook.
+You don’t want to oil to be popping, so if this happens quickly, lower the heat.

-I’ve found that the time to the perfect fried egg is about 5 minutes.
+I’ve found that the time for the perfect fried egg is about 5 minutes.
 Maybe this will be less for you, or maybe more – it all depends on how you like your eggs.